Jerome-Marichez/HRNet/README.md

 # HRNet
-Projet 14 OpenClassRoom - Migrer un projet jQuery vers React
+Project 14 OpenClassRoom - Migrate a jQuery project to React

 ## Table of Contents
 - [Introduction](#introduction)